NicholasAffonso/NicholasAffonso/README.md

 Also like to work with electronics in automation projects with arduino, fix things, develop games and websites

-Currently excited about web3 and studying development techniques and tools for the decentralized web
+Currently excited about web3 and studying development techniques and tools for build descentralized things

 # Follow me there